IlyasKadi/HTTP/README.md

 ```sh
 sudo nano  /var/www/mywebsite2/html.index
 ```
-> we're going to focus on the first page only in the rest of the project
+> Note : we're going to focus on the first page only in the rest of the project

    <p align="center">
      <img src="images/ataman_html.png">